-You definitely didn't invite them to your wedding, but turns out, bugs don't give a flying you know what.
+You definitely didn't invite them to your wedding, but it turns out, bugs don't give a flying you know what.
 In fact, they're pretty notorious outdoor wedding crashers.
-Fortunately, there are more than a few clever ways to keep those pesky little critters from ruining the party, not to mention eating you and your guests alive (oh, and the cake too!).
-From picking the right flowers to getting creative with dryer sheets, wedding planners spill their bug repellant secrets for summer.
+Fortunately, there are more than a few clever ways to keep those pesky little critters from ruining the party, not to mention eating you and your guests alive (oh, and the cake, too!).
+From picking the right flowers to getting creative with dryer sheets, veteran wedding planner Stefany Allongo and dermatology expert Dr. Joshua Zeichner spill their bug repellant secrets for summer.
 Shoo fly, don't bother me!

-While it's a wonderful idea to have bug spray handy at the wedding, Stefany Allongo, founder and chief consultant of The Majestic Vision in South Florida, also suggests including individually sized sprays in your welcome baskets with a little note saying, "Be smitten, not bitten" as a heads up.
+While it's a wonderful idea to have bug spray handy at the wedding, Allongo also suggests including individually sized sprays in your welcome baskets with a little note saying, "Be smitten, not bitten," as a heads up.

-Cool off your guests and get rid of flies as well!
-Fans are particularly important to have around your buffet table and any other food, like your cake, that's outside, cautions Allongo.
+Cool off your guests and get rid of flies, as well!
+Fans are particularly important to have around a buffet table and any other food, like your cake, that's outside, cautions Allongo.
 The bugs will literally be blown away.

 Create a romantic outdoor ambiance on your big day by utilizing lighting elements, such as lanterns with citronella candles and tiki torches with citronella oil, to keep bugs at bay.